TiBeN/m3uragen/README.md

 ### Handle an unzipped collection

-Suppose you have some Atari ST floppies images named after the TOSEC naming conventions:
+Suppose you have some Atari ST floppy images named after the TOSEC naming conventions:

     $ ls /st-flop